langaracpsc/server/README.md

 - Clone this repository
 - Populate `.env`
 - Run `docker compose up` (`ctrl p+q` to detach after running or add `-d` to start detached)
+- When adding a new container, use `docker compose stop` then `docker compose rm` to delete the application.